top of page

 Steppe Oven building in Spain

-We are really excited to announce that two of our staff members John and Colin were successfully accepted on the Erasmus+ funded European Earth Building and Assessment Programme 2022 run through the Earth Building UK and Ireland charity (EBUKI).
+We were really excited when two of our staff members John and Colin were successfully accepted on the Erasmus+ funded European Earth Building and Assessment Programme 2022 run through the Earth Building UK and Ireland charity (EBUKI).

 Colin and John then returned to the UK equipped with the skills and knowledge (and excellent sun tans!) to build a traditional cob pizza/bread oven in our own Rewilding Space in East Hull.
 They were supported by our amazing friends at EBUKI in training up a group of young people in the build in order to pass on the skills they have learnt.